Hilbert modules associated to parabolically induced representations of semisimple Lie groups: Standard intertwining integrals

+The generic irreducibility theorem mentioned above states that, with respect to the Plancherel measure, almost all the $P$-series are irreducible.
+To deal with the representations in the remaining measure zero set, it is necessary to determine if non-trivial self-intertwiners may exist.
+Knapp and Stein successfully developed such a theory of intertwining operators in \cite{KS1,KS2}, some aspects of which are still being discovered.
+The first applications were related to the detection of fine reducibility phenomena in the $P$-series and explicit computation of densities in the Plancherel formula (see \cite{Knapp1}).

-The construction of intertwining operators achieved in \cite{KS1} to precisely detect reducibility phenomena in the cases that were not settled by Bruhat's theory relies on a remark that certain integral formulas formally satisfy the required intertwining relations, although they are given by non-locally integrable kernels.
+Their method starts from Bruhat's theory and the remark that certain integrals formally enjoy the intertwinig properties although they are given by non-locally integrable kernels.
 The constructions then roughly proceeds in two steps.
 The first one consists in allowing the parameter in $\widehat{A}$ seen as a subset of $\a'\otimes\C$ to take non-purely imaginary values.
-The corresponding integrals are then convergent and the operators are defined as meromorphic extensions.
-The second step consists in composing these operators, which, using Bruhat theory, produces some meromorphic scalar functions.
-These functions are related to densities in the Plancherel formula and the study of their poles allows to decide of the reducibility of induced representations.
+The corresponding integrals are then convergent on a domain and the operators may be defined as meromorphic extensions.
+The second step consists in normalising these operators, to make them unitary.
+The normalising functions are related to densities in the Plancherel formula and the study of their poles allows to decide of the reducibility of induced representations.